 Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services.
 Amounts you pay for your Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.
-See Chapter 4, Section 1.2 for information about your maximum out-of-pocket amount.

-Medicaid (or Medical Assistance) - A joint federal and state program that helps with medical costs for some people with low incomes and limited resources.
-Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.
-See Chapter 2, Section 6 for information about how to contact Medicaid in your state.
+Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.